Forget Topgolf and glow golf.

 The only way to play 'real' golf at night is to do it under the lights.
 Playing golf after dark has always been a novelty, but the Emirates Golf Club in Dubai is becoming a night golf hub, of sorts, for professional tournaments.

 The European Tour, which has made a habit of trying new things, experimented with night golf under the lights at the 2018 Dubai Desert Classic.
 Tournament officials installed state-of-the-art floodlighting around the ninth and 18th greens of the Majlis Course at the Emirates Golf Club to ensure that all 132 players finished their round before darkness became an issue.
-This week, the Ladies European Tour (LET) will give night golf a go at the newly christened Omega Dubai Moonlight Classic on the Faldo course at Emirates GC.
-Two rounds of the 54-hole event on May 1-3 will be played under LED lights that have been an integral part of the course's layout since a Nick Faldo redesign in 2006.
+In 2019, the Ladies European Tour (LET) gave night golf a go at the newly christened Omega Dubai Moonlight Classic on the Faldo course at Emirates GC.
+Two rounds of the 54-hole event were played under LED lights that have been an integral part of the course's layout since a Nick Faldo redesign in 2006.

 This sort of gimmick was a regular thing during golf's glory days under Tiger Woods.
 Remember when the Monday night golf matches involving Tiger, Phil, Sergio, Annika and others at the Battle at Bighorn (2000-2002) and the Battle at the Bridges (2003-05) were must-see TV in southern California?

 I've always had an affinity for playing night golf.
 It's fun and different.
 Two of my most memorable rounds have been under the lights.
-When my two children were very young, we spent a vacation at Orange Lake Resort in Kissimmee, Fla., home to multiple courses, including Legends Walk, a unique par-3, 1,581-yard walking course.
+When my two children were very young, we spent a vacation at Orange Lake Resort in Kissimmee, Fla., home to multiple courses, including Legends Walk, a unique par-3, 1,581-yard walking course lit for night play.
 Very few golf shots were played, but everybody had a great time.
 I remember my daughter playing in a bunker like it was a sand box.

 A round after dark in South Korea in 2016 was a bit more exotic.
 As my foursome watched the sun set across the Seoul skyline, the night lights kicked on, illuminating everything on the North and South nines at the 36-hole Taekwang Country Club.
 Only one ball hit woefully crooked (not by me!) was lost.
 We walked, while a female caddie drove a remote-control golf cart, a new technology I discovered at several high-end clubs in this golf-mad nation.
 It's the most fun I've had in the dark in a long time (cue a bad joke if you must).

 A few places have tried and failed.
 The Twin Pines Golf Course in Cedar Rapids, Iowa, installed lights way back in 1965 on its 3,012-yard back nine.
 Unfortunately, the lights went dark in 1995 after it was determined the cost to upgrade the system was insurmountable.
-Europe's first night-lit course, the La Dama de Noche Golf Club in Spain, had a run from 1991 until last year.
-The par-3 course will be replaced by a new golf school instead.
+Europe's first night-lit course, the La Dama de Noche Golf Club in Spain, had a run from 1991 until 2017.
+The par-3 course was replaced by a new golf school instead.

 The Par-3 Course at Crosswinds Golf Club in Savannah, Ga. still has lights, but turned them off several years ago after maintenance issues.
 I recall a course in mid-Michigan adding lights years ago, but it quickly vanished.
 Ouch.
 Smaller facilities such as the Island Golf Center in Fort Walton Beach, Fla., and the Dominguez Hills Golf Course in SoCal have gone dark in recent years as well.

 That doesn't mean night owls should give up the chase.
-They can still play golf under the lights in at least 21 states across America.
-I've scoured the Golf Advisor database to find more night-lit facilities than I ever imagined - 56 in America and another 20 internationally.
+They can still play golf under the lights in at least 22 states across America.
+I've scoured the Golf Advisor database to find more night-lit facilities than I ever imagined - 63 total (62 public) in America and another 22 internationally.
 I'm sure I missed a few, too.
-Obviously, California (12), Florida (nine) and Texas (eight) lead the way.
+Obviously, California (12), Florida (10) and Texas (nine) lead the way.
 Surprisingly, cold-weather climates like New York, Pennsylvania and Illinois boast at least two apiece.

 Now here's the kicker: All but one in America - the Beacon Lakes Golf Club in Dickinson, Texas - and a few on foreign soil are executive courses.
 Because par-3 facilities attract a wide range of golfers - from beginners to couples and players who only come for the swing oil - reviews on Golf Advisor can be decidedly mixed.
 But it's unwise to dismiss these facilities so easily.
 After all, Tiger Woods got his start at an executive municipal course in SoCal adorned with lights and noted architects like Tom Doak and the late Bob Cupp have designed a few of them.
 For each facility, I've quoted a relevant Golf Advisor review to offer a sense of what other golfers think of the place.
 To help you find them, I've separated them by region and by state, followed by international options.